pelensky/pelensky/README.md

 # Dan Pelensky README

 ## Purpose of this document
 Communication is hard, but effective communication is one of _the_ most important factors for a healthy team.
-This document provides an insight into my mind, and how I work.
+This document provides an insight into my mind, how I work, and how you may most effectively work with me.

 ## Working Hours
-I start work somewhere between 8.30am and 9am, and aim to finish by no later than 5.30pm.
+When I'm at home, I go to the gym before work, start work around 7:30am, and aim to finish between 3 and 4pm.
+When I'm traveling I try to keep to similar hours in the timezone I'm in, though it may vary based on some other factors such as gym class times in the location I'm at.

-I like to eat lunch outside if it's sunny!
-I appreciate taking a break so you won't find me eating while continuing to work.
+On the rare occasions that I am on site, I'd love to spend as much time with my colleagues.
 If there are other people around, I like the social aspect of having lunch together.

 I have Slack on my phone, but notifications disabled.